Fives: Europe

-The Rugby Fives Association (the governing body of Rugby fives, founded in 1927) has affiliations from over 40 schools and 32 clubs, from Edinburgh to Tavistock, and there are also a number of clubs overseas, for example in South Africa and the United States.

-Outside of the United Kingdom

-Although in its early forms Fives was confined to the United Kingdom, since its gentrification at Eton and Rugby, the sport has been spread worldwide, especially to Commonwealth Countries and countries in Western Europe, mostly by Old Boys of English public schools teaching abroad and building courts.

-Nigeria
+Africa

 Eton fives is the only version of Fives played in the north of Nigeria, and is especially popular in Katsina State, being more popular in Nigeria than in England itself.
 The sport was introduced in 1928 by former Eton pupil J. S. Hogden, who was teaching in the state of Katsina (in the Provincial Secondary School) and in Birnin Kebbi.
 The version of the game in Nigeria is played using a tennis ball, as traditional balls "take chunks out of the mud walls of the courts", and gloves are not used.
 In Nigeria, fives is popular; the Emir of Katsina, Abdulmumini Kabir Usman plays, and has a court inside the Gidan Korau Katsina Royal Palace.

-Fives in Nigeria is regulated by the Fives Federation of Nigeria (as of 2022 presided over by Abubakar Dangaladima).
-Several inter-state tournaments are run, which include the Sardauna cup and Dan-Iyan Zazzau Super Cup.
+Fives in Nigeria is regulated by the Fives Federation of Nigeria Several inter-state tournaments are run, which include the Sardauna cup and Dan-Iyan Zazzau Super Cup.
 The organisation also works to popularise the sport in Southern Nigeria.

 The Eton Fives Association has run multiple tours in conjunction with the Nigerian Fives Association to Nigeria to play the sport: one in 1965, and a second in December 1984 (after which the Nigerian Fives Association visited England), and most recently, a second tour by Nigerian players in 2019.

 Oceania

-Although almost unknown today, fives was played in schools and universities in Australia in the nineteenth century.
+Fives was played in schools and universities in Australia in the nineteenth century.
 A court was opened at the Hutchins School in Hobart, Tasmania, in November 1877, The court was described as "the only one, we believe, in the colony", and its dimensions as: "Length of floor, 21 ft.; height and width of court 14 ft. each.
 The court will be an open one, with a flagged floor, the walls will be built of brick, and cemented on the inside."

 The erection of a fives court on the Recreation Ground of the University of Melbourne is noted in the Council minutes of Trinity College in 1873, and there were newspaper reports of an "annual tournament in connexion with the University Fives Club" in 1881, when Professor Herbert Strong acted as judge.
 A double-handed tournament and a single-handed handicap tournament were played there in August 1883.

 Fives is played in some secondary schools in New Zealand, for example Nelson College, New Zealand's oldest state school.
-Courts in New Zealand commonly have three walls, with no back wall.